Date of Graduation

 Science education, especially the discipline of environmental science, carries the unique opportunity to engage and empower urban youth of diverse backgrounds.
 Environmental science education helps establish a connection between youth and the natural world and helps youth engage in community-based stewardship activities while fostering ecological citizenry.
 When educators adopt innovative pedagogical approaches, students are better positioned to participate and develop a sustained interest in science.
 Field-based education transforms science learning and improves youth’s sense of place, self-confidence, and motivation.
 National and local case-studies of field-based learning programs demonstrate the powerful and transformative impact of using the Environment as a Integrated Context (EIC) as an educational framework.
 Connecting urban youth to nature has a profound effect on attitudes and behaviors, especially for “at-risk” children.
 This body of research argues that environmental science education offers the best opportunity for educators to: (1.) engage urban youth to a science discipline, with the goal of decreasing inequalities in science education, (2.) discover and connect students with the outside world through field-oriented projects, (3.) encourage students to support their communities through “eco-citizenry” projects, and (4.) provide a pathway of hope and healing for “at-risk” or troubled youth.

 Kearns, Jack J., "Using Enviromnetal Science Education to Empower Urban Youth to Overcome Environmental Injustices and Become Engaged Eco-Citizens" (2014).
-Master's Projects.
+Master's Projects and Capstones.
 28.